The Legend of Zelda: A Link to the Past and Four Swords: Audiovisuals

 GamePros Star Dingo praised the port of A Link to the Pasts ability to retain its visuals.
 He specifically praised its "clean sprites", calling its overworld a "colorful, happy place", sarcastically calling it "kiddy".
 Writing for IGN, Craig Harris praised Four Swords visuals and further called The Legend of Zeldas overture "breathtaking", applauding the Game Boy Advance for recreating the graphics and audio for A Link to the Past from the original Super NES game.
 He gave praise to the music of the multiplayer mode as well, calling the compositions of A Link to the Pasts music superior.
-Eurogamer's Tom Bramwell commented that while the graphics do not stand up against fellow Game Boy Advance game Golden Sun, they were a better precursor to the then-upcoming The Wind Waker than visuals similar to Ocarina of Time, citing its cartoon lining.
+Eurogamers Tom Bramwell commented that while the graphics do not stand up against fellow Game Boy Advance game Golden Sun, they were a better precursor to the then-upcoming The Wind Waker than visuals similar to Ocarina of Time, citing its cartoon lining.
 He praised it for ensuring that the changes to adjust to the Game Boy Advance's smaller screen were unnoticeable.
 Dingo called the sound effects "indelible", though he noted that they were "a little dated".
-Eurogamer's Tom Bramwell criticized the audio, calling the sound tinnier than the Super NES version, and specifically describing Link's voice as "contemptible".
+Eurogamers Tom Bramwell criticized the audio, calling the sound tinnier than the Super NES version, and specifically describing Link's voice as "contemptible".